 Joseph Saucier died in Montréal on April 20, 1941.
 An avenue in that city was subsequently named for him.

 Selected recordings available

-To find more recordings, go to Advanced Search.
-Enter in All Fields joseph saucier AND select in Digital Content MP3.
+To find more recordings, go to Search Virtual Gramophone.
+Enter in All fields joseph saucier AND under "Show advanced search options" select Digital content MP3.

 - Hoffmann, Frank W. ; Carty, D. ; Riggs, Q. Billy Murray : the phonograph industry's first great recording artist.
 Lanham, Md : Scarecrow Press, 1997. x, 544 p.
 AMICUS 14865920

 - "Joseph Saucier" [textual material] at Library and Archives Canada